Tom-Dee/Tom-Dee.github.io/_pages/about.md

 ### Recent News

+August 9, 2023 — "[Where the Kids Went: Nonpublic Schooling and Demographic Change During the Pandemic Exodus from Public Schools](/files/TCR_Dee.pdf)," is now published in _Teachers College Record_.

 June 4, 2023 — My partners at the Associated Press and I discussed “America’s Missing Students: Who Are They, and How Can You Find Them?” at the [76th National Seminar of the Education Writers Association](https://ewa.org/events/upcoming-events/2023-ewa-national-seminar-atlanta-georgia).

 May 8, 2023 — I [discussed the pandemic exodus from public schools and the "missing" students](https://nationalpress.org/topic/schools-children-learning-after-covid-thomas-dee/) with the Future of the American Child fellows of the National Press Foundation.